xenova/transformers.js/README.md

 Alternatively, you can find some of the models we have already converted [here](https://huggingface.co/Xenova/transformers.js).
 For example, to use `bert-base-uncased` for masked language modelling, you can use the model found at [https://huggingface.co/Xenova/transformers.js/tree/main/quantized/bert-base-uncased/masked-lm](https://huggingface.co/Xenova/transformers.js/tree/main/quantized/bert-base-uncased/masked-lm).

 *Note:* We recommend quantizing the model (`--quantize`) to reduce model size and improve inference speeds (at the expense of a slight decrease in accuracy).
-For more information, run the help command: `python ./scripts/convert.py -h`.
+For more information, run the help command: `python -m scripts.convert -h`.

 ### Options